Eight of us, many years ago, got 0/35 in a Unit Test.

 Seven of us cheated in that Unit Test.

 Our teacher magnanimously, refused to invigilate the Unit Test.
 She announced her departure with a bit of a flourish.
-You are responsible adults, she said, (even though we were only 13 years old) — I expect you to be honest and responsible.
+You are responsible adults, she said, (even though we were only 16 years old, oh, sweet sixteen!) — I expect you to be honest and responsible.
 We could have been, but yeah, whatever.
 Right.

 My bench-mate, and my best friend for 26 years (let’s call him H) was the topper-contender in my class.
 He furiously started writing.
 He didn’t have any qualms about us copying what he wrote.
 I copied what he was writing, and passed that copy to the front bench (Yes, I was a last-bencher.
 Some teachers prefer that students are ordered by academic excellence, our teacher insisted we sit by height.)
 The bench in front of me passed the answers to the bench in front of them, and repeat.
 That made eight of us who had exactly the same answers.
 Other kids in the class got out their text books and such.
 The girls, mostly, were sincere and took the assigned responsibility head-on.